For OCR’s teaching and learning resources see this page and also this for OCR(MEI).

 I do like OCR’s check in tests for GCSE and we now have section Check In tests for A Level Specification A and a set for OCR Mathematics B (MEI).

 You can read OCR’s Guide for the detail on the Check In tests each of which has 10 questions: Questions 1-4 are routine procedural questions and question 5-10 focus on the overarching themes: Mathematical argument, language and proof, Mathematical problem solving and Mathematical modelling.
 Questions marked with an asterisk are for students on the full two year A Level course.

-A whole series of excellent Section Check In Tests which include fully worked solutions are available.
-Each test includes routine procedural questions, problem solving questions and also an extension activity.
+The whole series of these excellent Section Check In Tests include fully worked solutions; each test includes routine procedural questions, problem solving questions and also an extension activity.